-- 6.8 Specific bodies are those organisations the council is required to consult on all planning policy.
+- 6.8 There are certain organisations that the council has a statutory duty to consult.
+When developing statutory documents like a Local Plan or Supplementary Planning Document, regulations state the types of groups that must be included in consultation processes8.
+They are grouped into 'specific' and 'general' consultation bodies (See Appendix 1). - 6.9 Specific bodies are those organisations the council is required to consult on all planning policy.
 General bodies include voluntary groups and businesses for example who may be interested to find out how proposed policies may affect them.
-Unlike specific bodies, there isn't a definitive list of general bodies that the council must consult. - 6.9 In addition, the council works closely with neighbouring boroughs and districts on strategic priorities and areas of common interest.
+Unlike specific bodies, there isn't a definitive list of general bodies that the council must consult. - 6.10 In addition, the council works closely with neighbouring boroughs and districts on strategic priorities and areas of common interest.
 These partnerships help us to meet the Duty to Cooperate, established by the Localism Act 2011.
-We need to prepare statements of common ground which show how we are working with our neighbours and that the plans are deliverable. - 6.10 There are also statutory consultees that need to be consulted on planning applications before the determination of a planning application.
+We need to prepare statements of common ground which show how we are working with our neighbours and that the plans are deliverable9. - 6.11 There are also statutory consultees that need to be consulted on planning applications before the determination of a planning application.
 Consultation depends on the application type and location of the proposed development.
-Full details of who should be consulted are set out in regulations.
+Full details of who should be consulted are set out in regulations10.